rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

     _seq("C", "B", disable-src: true, comment: "register.html")
     _seq("B", "A", disable-src: true, comment: "register.html")
   }),
+  comment_next_page_: true,
   comment: [
     If the User is not yet registered, they might want to create an account.
-If that's the case, as per the Login sequence diagram, initially thymeleaf processes the correct context, then the User inserts the credentials.
+If that's the case, as per the Login sequence diagram, once all the parameters are gathered and verified (omitted for simplicity) initially thymeleaf processes the correct context, then the User inserts the credentials.

     Depending on the nickname inserted, the operation might fail: there can't be two Users with the same nickname.
 If that does not happen, then `isUserAdded` is `true`, then there will be the redirection to the Login page.